ersilia-os/image-based-dl/README.md

 This repository includes the following directories:

-- data: dataset available for reproducing the code.
+- **data**: dataset available for reproducing the code:
     > CYP PubChem BioAssay CYP 1A2, 2C9, 2C19, 2D6, 3A4 inhibition, from  [Chembench](https://github.com/shenwanxiang/ChemBench/tree/master/src/chembench/data_and_index/CYP450)
-- files: contains the files saved on disk generated for the different implementations.
+- **files**: objects and models saved on disk.
-- notebooks: contains all the Jupyter Notebooks developed during the project, which is organized by datasets:
+- **notebooks**: Jupyter Notebooks developed during the project, organized by datasets:
     - CYP450: baselines and MolMap implemented to a small dataset.
-    - large_dataset: notebooks for replicating MolMap implementation in a larger dataset.
+    - large_dataset*: notebooks for replicating MolMap implementation in a larger dataset.
+        > baselines: Random Forest and a basic CNN.
+        > MolMap: Ensemble and Generator approacch applied to MolMap.
     - MNIST: experiments performed to test the robustness of image construction of MolMap.
-- src: source files containing logic classes.
+- **src**: source files containing logic classes.
-- tools: [bidd-molmap](https://github.com/shenwanxiang/bidd-molmap) cloned repository including a new class [tools/bidd-molmap/molmap/model/model.py](MultiClassEstimator_largedata) that allows training the MolMapNet model with generators.
+- **tools**: [bidd-molmap](https://github.com/shenwanxiang/bidd-molmap) cloned repository including a new class [MultiClassEstimator_largedata](tools/bidd-molmap/molmap/model/model.py) that allows training the MolMapNet model with generators.

+*For simplicity, notebooks of both repositories CYP450 and large_dataset have been tested with the same dataset (CYP PubChem BioAssay CYP 1A2, 2C9, 2C19, 2D6, 3A4 inhibition), although the large_dataset notebooks are prepared for being tested with larger datasets, as its name indicates.

-And finally, the PDF of the [project report](report.pdf).
+And finally, the document for the [project report](report.pdf).

 ## Learn more